DB8LE/satgs/docs/index.md

 ## Installation

-To install satgs first [install pipx](https://pipx.pypa.io/latest/installation/) and make sure you have hamlib (rigctld and rotctld) installed.
+To install satgs, you will first need to have python 3.10 or newer and hamlib (rigctld and rotctld) installed.

-Then run: `$ pipx install git+https://github.com/DB8LE/satgs`
+To install on windows, simply run `$ pip install satgs` in the terminal.

-SatGS should now be accessible in your commandline by running `satgs`
+On other operating systems, use [pipx](https://pipx.pypa.io/latest/installation/) to install by running `$ pipx install satgs`.

-The first things you should do are:
+The first things you should do after installing satgs are:

 1. Update TLE and transponder data using `$ satgs update`
 2. Configure your location using `$ satgs settings modify <station_latitude, station_longitude or station_altitude> <value>`